hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

   chloride and sulfate won't play a big role in a sour beer like this.
 I might consider simply using acidulated malt and phophoric acid to tune in on an appropriate mash pH.
 * I boiled for a full 60 minutes, but I don't see any reason to having done that.
-Next time, a 15 minute wort with
+Next time, a 15 minute wort with the remaining ingredients might be enough.
+* I'll add "test pH meter" to my pre-brewing flight check.